Brandon Truaxe: Controversy

 In early 2018, Truaxe was accused of erratic behavior.
-His employee, Nicola Kilner Reddington stated that "Before 2018, he barely even drank alcohol," responding to reports that he was ingesting psychedelic mushrooms in front of employees, convinced of their creative and spiritual benefits.
+Co-founder, Nicola Kilner Reddington stated that "Before 2018, he barely even drank alcohol," responding to reports that he was ingesting psychedelic mushrooms in front of employees, convinced of their creative and spiritual benefits.
 According to an interview with the Financial Post, Truaxe took crystal meth in Britain, leading to an arrest and treatment.

-In October 2018, ELC sought legal action after Truaxe ordered all of Deciem's operations to close with immediate effect due to "financial crimes".
+In October 2018, ELC sought legal action after Truaxe ordered all of DECIEM's operations to close with immediate effect due to "financial crimes".
 He reached out on social media claiming attacks on his reputation via false information and fear for the safety of his family and himself.
 Truaxe was ousted as CEO, and Nicola Kilner Reddington was appointed as the sole CEO.
 A few days later, a restraining order was issued against Truaxe after he had sent emails to ELC chair emeritus Leonard Lauder and other executives.
 Andrew Ross, executive vice president of strategy and new business development at ELC, and Pasquale Cusano, the Vancouver jeweller, were now the company's only board members.
 ELC's injunction also led to the appointment of Pricewaterhouse Coopers to investigate, and report to the board, the alleged financial crimes.

 Death

 Only a few months later, Truaxe died at age 40.
-His death took place early on morning, 20 January 2019, reportedly after falling from his Toronto apartment in the Distillery District.
+His death took place early one morning, 20 January 2019, reportedly after falling from his Toronto apartment in the Distillery District.

 A spokesperson for Estée Lauder Companies stated: "Brandon Truaxe was a true genius, and we are incredibly saddened by the news of his passing.
 As the visionary behind Deciem, he positively impacted millions of people around the world with his creativity, brilliance and innovation."